prioriactions/prioriactions/README.md

 ## Overview

-The `prioriactions` package uses a mixed integer mathematical programming (MIP) approach for building and solving multi-action conservation planning problems, where the goal is to find an optimal combination of management actions that abate threats, in an efficient way while accounting for connectivity.
-Furthermore, the flexibility of the package interface allows implementing an extended version of the base model for minimizing fragmentation between different actions.
-These models were called as MAMP and MAMP-E by Salgado-Rojas *et al.* (2020), where you can get a detailed description of how both problems were mathematically modeled.
+The `prioriactions` package allows you to create and solve conservation planning problems that involve multiple threats and actions.
+This uses techniques of integer linear programming (ILP), obtaining optimal solutions or with a certain degree of guaranteed quality (gap).
+Due to its flexibility, the package offers the possibility of creating different mathematical models with multiple requirements (spatial, budget requirements, etc.).
+All the included models are presented in detail in Salgado-Rojas et al. (2020).
 The package has a variety of commercial and open-source exact algorithm solvers that guarantee to find optimal solutions.

 ## Installation